txstate-etc/react-mutable-stores/README.md

 This library attempts to be a comprehensive solution to shared state management in React, similar to projects like Redux but much simpler to use and to reason about.

-A store is an extension of RxJS' BehaviorSubject, but it only sends updates to subscribers when its value actually changes.
+A store is conceptually similar to RxJS' BehaviorSubject and implements a subset of its functionality.
+However, it only sends updates to subscribers when the state actually changes.
 If `next()` is invoked twice with different but identical objects, the second invocation will be ignored and subscribers will not be notified.
+RxJS does not do the extra work of checking for deep equality and would always notify subscribers upon `next()`.

 Also included in this library is a set of React hooks that make interacting with a store easy, clear, and efficient.

+### Note about lodash
+This library uses `lodash-es` for optimal tree-shaking.
+If you use lodash in your project, consider using `lodash-es` to avoid redundant code in your bundle.

 ## Store
 A store is intended to contain simple state that is easy to clone.
 By default, you